SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 ---
 title: Don't Be a Troll, Be a Wizard! (draft)
 description: A vision for how well-defined access to scientific knowledge could transform the pursuit of policy.
+This document is a draft and will be revised extensively until its comppletion.
 layout: default
 ---
 By *Gully A. Burns*